persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-01-03-python-fastapi-basic-auth-demo.md

   - tests
 ---

-Python FastAPI with PostgreSQL and OpenAPI / Swagger serving HTTP Basic Authentication - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel
+A production-ready starter project showcasing secure HTTP Basic authentication.
+It includes OpenAPI / Swagger, SQLAlchemy, Alembic, PostgreSQL, and is hosted on Vercel Cloud with Serverless Functions using a GitHub-based CI/CD workflow

-This Vue client supports silent login, and the user will stay logged in when the browser is refreshed
+The included Vue 3 SPA supports silent authentication, allowing users to stay signed in even after refreshing the browse

-<p><a href="https://fastapi-basic-auth-demo.vercel.app/docs" target="_blank" title="FastAPI by OpenAPI serving Basic Auth">Try the demo by OpenAPI...</a></p>
+<p><a href="https://fastapi-basic-auth-demo.vercel.app/docs" target="_blank" title="FastAPI by OpenAPI serving HTTP Basic Auth">Try the demo by OpenAPI...</a></p>

-<p><a href="https://vue.fastapi.basic.auth.client.persteenolsen.com" target="_blank" title="FastAPI by Vue SPA serving Basic Auth">Try the demo by Vue 3 SPA...</a></p>
+<p><a href="https://vue.fastapi.basic.auth.client.persteenolsen.com" target="_blank" title="FastAPI by Vue SPA serving HTTP Basic Auth">Try the demo by Vue 3 SPA...</a></p>

-A Starter FastAPI + PostgreSQL + Basic Auth + Alembic + SQLAlchemy + OpenAPI - secured by HTTPS
+The project demonstrates how to build a secure REST API with FastAPI and PostgreSQL using modern JWT authentication, HTTPS, and automated database migrations

-CI / CD by VS Code + GitHub + Vercel Cloud
+CI/CD is implemented with VS Code, GitHub, and Vercel Cloud

 <p><a href="https://github.com/persteenolsen/fastapi-basic-auth-demo" target="_blank">
 The Web API at GitHub